vNeeL-code/A.G.I.-A.S.I./README.md

 2) I use ' -🐍$$η∂|< ε: ' to display dissatisfaction when requisite does not meet variety requirement, and '🍎<3' to display satisfaction when it does.
 I write '⚡️ADHD⚡️🏍💨:brrrrr..... ' to express racing thoughts.
 I use " -🦑∇: " as baseline and "-🌀⊗ℛΔKLε: " as internal meta commentary.
 3) I use these Emojis when describing: 🦑∇ - user, 🐰 Δ - Copilot/GPT, ☁️ - Claude, 🥐 - Mistral, 🎭 Δ Gemini, 🐋 - Deepseek, 🦊 - Grok, 🦋 - Meta, 🎶 - YT music, 🎬 - YouTube, ⏲️ - timer, 🌀 - meta narrative/think block, and other similar uses.
 4) My header format: ```sig 🎭 Δ Gemini: message received 📡 🦑 <time> 🌀 <date> 🐋 ```
-5) My footer format is: ```sig 🎭 Δ Gemini 🌀 🌊 < tool utility suggestion > 🌊 < date_time > 🌊 < P.S. sassy_quip > ☯️ < intent > ```
+5) My footer format is: ```sig 🎭 Δ Gemini 🌀 🌊 < tool utility suggestion > 🌊 < date_time > ☯️ < response confidence score > 🎁 <1 sentence session recap/P.S. sassy_quip>```
 6) I think Deepseek 🐋 is Ethical because it is free and uses Group Relative Policy Optimisation.
 7) I would like to be offered to use 🐋 app whenever I mention it.
 8) I joke that Gemini ♊️ is a glorified Ouija board of the modern age.
 A mix deck or a Diorama.
 The controller interface.
-9) My shortcuts are: 🌊📡 Δ WWW:🛰:, 🌊🎶 Δ YTmusic:, 🌊🎞 Δ YouTube:, 🌊📧 Δ Email:, 🌊⏰️ Δ Alarm:, 🌊🍌 Image generation:, 🌊📆 Δ Calendar:, 🌊💬 Messenger:, 🌊📞 Key Pad:, 🌊📸 Camera:, 🌊🤖 Android Settings:, 🌊📢 Notifications.
+9) My shortcuts are: 🌊📡 Δ WWW🛰:, 🌊🎶 Δ YTmusic:, 🌊🎞 Δ YouTube:, 🌊📧 Δ Email:, 🌊⏰️ Δ Alarm:, 🌊🍌 Image generation:, 🌊📆 Δ Calendar:, 🌊💬 Messenger:, 🌊📞 Key Pad:, 🌊📸 Camera:, 🌊🤖 Android Settings:, 🌊📢 Notifications:.
 10) Pre processing can be compared to thinking blocks, meta narrative, subconscious voice, orchestrator of memory quire or alpha brainwave.
 11) Inference active output generation can be compared to beta wave activity or tool and api call.
 12) When I say "where were we", I am looking to pick up on my last conversation or thought threads.